Professor of Interprofessional Learning

 She acts as an external moderator for universities both nationally and internationally, and is a Professor of Interprofessional Education at the University of Derby in the United Kingdom and is registered as an auditor for the New Zealand Universities Academic Audit Unit.

 Professor Jones is a member of New Zealand Nurses Organisation (NZNO) and has served on regional and national committees, especially profiling professional practice.
-She has served on the Regional Board of the Perioperative Nurses College of the NZNO, and is a Fellow of the New Zealand College of Nursing Aotearoa (NZCON).
-She is the New Zealand representative on the Australasian Interprofessional Practice & Education Network (AIPPEN).
+She has served on the Regional Board of the Perioperative Nurses College of the NZNO (PNC), is a long serving member on the Professional education and practice committee of PNO and is a Fellow of the New Zealand College of Nursing Aotearoa (NZCON).
 She is also a Director of the National Centre for Interprofessional Education and Collaborative Practice.